sudolicious/terraform/Version1/terraform-2-VMs/readme.txt

-Terraform: 2 VMs in VirtualBox (provider terra-farm)
+Terraform: 2 VMs in VirtualBox (provider terra-farm), Stage 1

 This Terraform configuration creates 2 virtual machines in VirtualBox.